 Related reading: Home Defense at it’s finest

-If you go outside, use a flashlight or better yet, get yourself a head lamp.
+If you go outside, use a flashlight or better yet, get yourself a headlamp.
 It works like a charm since you point the light in the direction you need and it is very affordable.

 If it’s hot outside you should go to the lowest level of your home to stay cool.
 Wear light, airy clothing and drink plenty of water.
 If it’s cold outside, layer up your clothing.
 Gather all your family members in a room, one that is in the area where the sun will hit the most.

-If the grid is down, movement is something you have to consider.
+If the power grid is down, the movement is something you have to consider.
 If you have to drive away make sure you have enough fuel, pay attention to the stop signs and drive slowly.
 Maintain focus and pay attention to your surroundings.

 What comes in must come out and since you will continue to eat, you can’t rely on the toilets.
 You will need to build a latrine in your yard.
 Or you can invest in some disposable bio-waste bags to use as a makeshift toilet.
-Waste disposal is something you should take care of, even if the grid is down.
+Waste disposal is something you should take care of, even if the power grid is down.